3liz/lizmap-docker-compose/README.md

 ## Quick start

-Execute those commands above for your system and open your browser at http://localhost:8090.
+Execute the commands below for your system and open your browser at http://localhost:8090.

 ### Linux